-Head of Laboratory, Senior Researcher
+Head of Laboratory, Chief Researcher

 The research interests of the laboratory focus on the taxonomy, diversity, distribution, ecology and conservation problems of Oomycota, Basidiomycota and Ascomycota (including lichens).
 The laboratory holds and maintains the largest collection of fungi in Lithuania (as part of the BILAS herbarium): lichens and allied fungi (over 11,000 specimens), myxomycetes (over 4,500 specimens), saprotrophic and plant and animal disease-causing myxomycetes and oomycetes (over 12,000 specimens), and macromycetes (Basidiomycota and Ascomycota; over 26,000 specimens).